rajeshwarsingh/netflix/README.md

 rafce - shortcut for functional component
 Use "formic" if you have many fields in form
 MY APP URL - https://netflix-16a52.web.app/
+<React.StrictMode> :- it makes 2 calls to check inconsistency between the rendering

 # Netflix app
 - Create react app